servicerocket-labs/forge-fundamentals/exercise-3.md

    In this example, we’re calling invoke which allows the app to run our backend functions.

-   In line 10, the specific function we’re invoking is the `getText` function which is located in the backend hand.
+   In line 10, the specific function we’re invoking is the `getText` function which is located in the backend.
 This example also details how you would pass a payload object from the frontend to the backend (more details below).

    `src/resolvers/index.js`